Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 The frequency of registration requests sent to Campaign are reduced starting with Campaign Standard Android extension 1.0.7 and iOS extension 1.0.6.
 The default registration delay is 7 days since the last successful registration.
 This registration delay can be configured to provide more flexibility on when to send a registration request.

 {% hint style="danger" %}

-Registration requests can be paused but this is provided for specific use cases only and using this configuration setting should be avoided when possible.
+The configuration setting to pause registration requests is provided for specific use cases only.
+The use of this configuration setting should be avoided when possible.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 #### Example

 ```java